How does the GMAT test vocabulary?

 Read stories that grab your attention

-Reading stories are one of the best ways to improve your proficiency over the language.
+Reading stories is one of the best ways to improve your proficiency over the language.
 But for that, you need to first understand at which level you should start.
 Start by identifying your current reading level to determine what you should start reading first.
-However, there are many reading level assessments available so choose and refer to the one whichever works the best for you.
+However, there are many reading level assessments available, so choose and refer to the one whichever works the best for you.

 Make the best use of your flashcards